 A lack of commitment and climate strategy may harm the company's image affecting the company's valuation.
-To address this risk, we publish an integrated report and a CDP Report, and also work with ESG Rating agencies every year to communicate our preparedness and our roadmap to lowering carbon products and operations.
-In addition, we address progress toward our climate neutrality goal by 2050.
+To address this risk, we publish this Integrated Annual Report, as well as, a CDP report.
+We also work with ESG rating agencies every year to communicate our preparedness, our roadmap to lowering carbon products and operations, and the progress toward our climate neutrality goal by 2050.